 The Business Honors Program offers its students many benefits including:

 - Smaller class sizes

-- Challenging curriculum designed to develop critical thinking, creative problem solving, and spoken and written communication skills
+- Challenging curriculum designed to develop critical thinking, creative problem solving, teamwork, leadership, and oral and written communication skills

-- Academic advising by Program Director & Department Chairs
+- Academic advising by Business Honors Program Director

 - Professional guest speakers

 - Opportunities to work with faculty, business partners, and Business Honors Program alumni on research and special projects

 Rolling admissions - apply and be admitted at any time during the year.